LEARN

 Relaxation Time

 Give your body time to relax into the position.
-She explains that this gives your body a chance to relax into the position and lets your brain realize that you won’t get hurt.
-Your muscles may spasm initially, but this is natural, especially if you’re not used to stretching.
+This gives your body a chance to settle and lets your brain realize that you won't get hurt.
+Your muscles may spasm initially, but this is natural, especially if you're not used to stretching.

-Franklin advises holding a position for up to 3 minutes if there’s an area of your body you’re working to open due to tightness, an injury, or to achieve an intense goal, such as the full splits.
+If there's an area of your body you're working to open due to tightness, an injury, or an intense goal such as the full splits, holding a position for up to 3 minutes can help.

 Know Your Limits: How Long Is Too Long When Stretching?

-She stresses the importance of understanding your limits for flexibility.
-To do this, intuitively connect to your body to know when you’ve done too much.
+Understanding your limits for flexibility means intuitively connecting to your body to know when you've done too much.

 How Often Should You Stretch?